Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 Some people have no symptoms.
 Others have vaginal bleeding, gastrointestinal symptoms, or weakness, dizziness, or fainting

 Common Causes of Pain on the Right Side, Under the Ribs, and in the Back

-This condition is the inflammation of the appendix.
-The appendix is a four-inch long pouch of human tissue that is attached to the outer surface of the colon.
+Appendicitis is the inflammation of the appendix.
+The appendix is a four-inch-long pouch of human tissue that is attached to the outer surface of the colon.
 It is located where the small and large intestines meet at the lower right side of the abdomen.

 According to Healthline, when the appendix is inflamed, you will experience a dull pain that starts around the midsection and then moves to the lower right abdomen.
-At times, the infection sets off the appendix to rupture, causing severe pain on the area.
-In this case, surgery to remove the appendix should be done as soon as possible to prevent it from becoming fatal.
+In time, the infection can set off the appendix and cause a rupture.
+This causes severe pain in the area.
+In this case, surgery to remove the appendix should be performed as soon as possible to prevent the injury from becoming fatal.

 Symptoms of Appendicitis:

 - Abdominal pain that starts with dull aching in the middle of the abdomen that gradually becomes more severe and becomes located in the lower right abdomen

 - Some people will experience lower back or pelvic pain

 - Mild fever

 You should see a doctor immediately if you think you are having symptoms of appendicitis as the condition can be serious.